The untold origin story of the N95 mask

 As Lynteris and many others point out, the respirator never really faded from significance in China.
 Wu went on to found China’s version of the CDC, narrowly miss winning a Nobel Prize, and be featured in many biographies (including his own autobiography).
 More recently, during the SARS outbreak, people in China wore facial protection to prevent the spread of illness.
 Then as pollution took over cities like Beijing, they wore respirators to filter pollution.

 The N95 respirator isn’t perfect.
-It doesn’t seal well to the face of children or those with facial hair, and if it doesn’t seal, it doesn’t work as advertised.
+It isn’t designed to seal well to the face of children or those with facial hair, and if it doesn’t seal, it doesn’t work as advertised.
 Furthermore, the N95 variants that are worn in high-risk operating rooms don’t have an exhalation valve, so they can get particularly hot to wear.

 But the N95 respirator evolved over hundreds of years in response to multiple crises.
 That evolution will only continue through and beyond the COVID-19 pandemic.
 McCullough says that 3M is constantly reevaluating the N95 respirator, tweaking everything from its filters to its ergonomics.
 “My mom would say they look pretty much the same [as in 1972], but we want them to look simple so they’re easy and intuitive to use,” says McCullough.
 “We’re always improving the technology.
 We have thousands of scientists at 3M working on [it].”